Hela (caste)

 The Hela are a Hindu caste found in the state of Uttar Pradesh in India.
-They are a sub-group within the larger Bhangi community of North India.
+They are a sub-group within the larger Balmiki community of North India.

-The Hela are a community of agricultural labourers.
-They are found mainly in the districts of Varanasi, Ghazipur, Maharajganj, Kushinagar and Mirzapur.
-They are divided into five sub-groups, the Supa Bhagat, Balmiki, Nourchinwa, Lalbegi and Shaikh-Hela.
+The Hela are a community of agricultural labourers and sanitation workers mainly found in the districts of Varanasi, Ghazipur, Maharajganj, Kushinagar and Mirzapur.
+They are divided into five sub-groups: Supa Bhagat, Chaudhary, Nourchinwa, Lalbegi and Shaikh-Hela.
 Traditionally, the community was hierarchical, with the Bhagat considering themselves superior to the other sub-groups.

 The 2011 Census of India for Uttar Pradesh showed the Hela population as 52,314.